 Would it stop me from hiring the right person?
 Not at all - for me it comes down to portfolio and personality.
 Do you have the talent, and will you be a good fit for our company?

-Jacci here: For in-house work, employers may be reluctant to take a chance on you, no matter how good your design skills may be, if you aren't already at least somewhat proficient in the platform they use — for many reasons.
+Jacci here: For in-house or agency work, employers may be reluctant to take a chance on you, no matter how good your design skills may be, if you aren't already at least somewhat proficient in the platform they use — for many reasons.
 Unless you can sit down at one of their work stations and demonstrate your abilities they aren't going to just take your word for it.
 It's possible that employer has never used a PC and really believes they are vastly different.
 Keep in mind also that there can be differences between Mac and PC versions of the same software package.
 They are not always identical.
 Keystrokes and menus can differ.
 However, being proficient at both Mac and PC (no matter which one you prefer) could enhance your chances of getting the job.

 Using a PC or Mac as a Freelance DesignerFor contract work, it doesn't really matter what platform you use.
 As long as you can deliver files in a format that your client or printing service requires it shouldn't be an issue.
 The biggest potential problem will be the file format and font formats.
 Many (though not all) major desktop publishing software apps comes in Mac and PC versions which can usually exchange files with no problem.
 If you and your software can create problem-free PostScript or press-ready PDF files, no problem.
 If you're using OpenType fonts, the font issues go away.